The Most Accurate CAT4 Practice Tests

 - 2025 CAT 4 Figure Recognition test practice

 The above are aimed at a cross-section of pupil grades from cat4 grade 1 to CAT4 grade 7.
+Our free CAT4 test samples for every pupil age.

 - Firstly, our CAT4 Level A test practice for Year 4